Trace Route using the TRACERT command at a command line prompt

 In this example

 First hop always goes to the default gateway, the router for my private office network, shown with a "private" IP address of 192.168.0.1.
 The router has a WAN (Wide Area Network) port that connects it to the Internet via an Optus modem, and thus has a "public" IP address assigned to it by Optus.
-As traffic passes from my local network to the WAN, the source address in each packet is translated on the fly (using Network Address Translation) from the private address of the originating PC into the router's "public" IP address (not displayed here), that is stored inside my router's settings.
+As traffic passes from my local network to the WAN, the source address in each packet is translated on the fly (using Network Address Translation) from the "private" address of the originating PC into the router's "public" IP address (not displayed here), that is stored inside Optus router's settings.
 When a reply returns to my router, it uses a "TCP client port number" stored in the packet during that outbound phase to determine where now on the internal network to forward that corresponding reply.
 On the Internet, the router itself appears to be both the source of the request and the destination of the reply.

 The third and fourth hops through two Optusnet servers show no results.
 The fifth hop is to the last Optusnet server 59.154.142.40, this time displaying its public IP address.

 The sixth hop is to 220.101.73.6 — a large Australian ISP called "Unwired" that provides an IP lookup.
 The seventh hop is to 27.111.240.140 — "Equinix" a large US multinational data centre with exchange points in Sydney and Melbourne.
 The eighth and ninth hops are on the Quadrahosting network, which hosts the swcs domain.
 Then with the final hop (hop number 10) we find ourselves at the host server for www.swcs.com.au [202.146.212.12].
-Takes about 180 milliseconds to get there and back again (less than 1/5th of a second).
+Takes about 23 milliseconds to get there and back again (less than 1/40th of a second).

 Click here for more information